 The 8th International O’Dea Clan Gathering

-The 8th International O’Dea Clan Gathering was held at the Old Ground Hotel, Ennis.
-Co.
-Clare on the weekend of July 8-11, 2011.
+The 8th International O’Dea Clan Gathering was held at the Old Ground Hotel, Ennis, Co.
+Clare on the weekend of 8 July 2011 to 11 July 2011.

 Here is the programme for the Clan Gathering: 8th International O Dea Clan Gathering Programme 2011